VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Experiment

-\begin{itemize} \item \textbf{Blink} \citep{fu2024Blink} includes diverse visual tasks solvable by humans ``within a blink,'' yet difficult for SOTA VLMs.
+\textbf{Datasets.} To evaluate VLMs on visual perception tasks, we use the following two challenging datasets designed to test fine-grained visual perception: (1) \textbf{Blink} \citep{fu2024Blink} includes diverse visual tasks solvable by humans ``within a blink,'' yet difficult for SOTA VLMs.
 It features visual prompts such as bounding boxes and interleaved image-text formats, often with multiple images in a single query.
-We use Blink as the main benchmark to evaluate different methods. \item \textbf{MMVP} \citep{Tong_2024_CVPR} is a benchmark for evaluating visual grounding in VLMs, using image pairs from ``CLIP-blind pairs''—visually distinct images that are similar in CLIP embedding space.
-It focuses on nine basic visual patterns that are easy for humans but challenging for SOTA VLMs. \end{itemize}
+We use Blink as the main benchmark.
+(2) \textbf{MMVP} \citep{Tong_2024_CVPR} is a benchmark for evaluating visual grounding in VLMs, using image pairs from ``CLIP-blind pairs''—visually distinct images that are similar in CLIP embedding space.
+It focuses on nine basic visual patterns that are easy for humans but challenging for SOTA VLMs.
+Details are in Appendix \ref{sec:dataset}.